techbunny/hybrid-network-lab/README.md

 # Hybrid-Networking Lab

-This template creates three VNETs in Azure, VNET1 and VNET2 are in the West region and are peered together.
+This folder includes a template that creates three VNETs in Azure, VNET1 and VNET2 are in the West region and are peered together.
 VNET2 and VNET3 (East region) are connected using a Site to Site VPN.

 VNET2 allows VNET1 to use gateway transit for access to VNET3.

 # SingleVNET

+This folder includes two subfolders, "supporting" and "AKS".
+Each have Terraform deployments that can be run separately.
+"Supporting" includes a VNET with two subnets, a VM and related storage account and a private DNS zone.

+The "AKS" folder holds a template for a AKS deployment that uses one of the subnets from the supporting VNET.
+The private DNS can be used to allow for custom DNS on the VNET.